sriram-d/msgraph-training-webhooks-customdata-insights/Lab.md

 }
 ````

-### Run the application
+### Run the Microsoft Graph resources application

 Run the application.

 You are prompted to log in and grant consent to read and write the current user's profile.
 After granting consent, the application will continue.

 The application is making REST calls to the Microsoft Graph to demonstrate the capabilities of using open extensions.
 The console output will show green highlighted text for successful calls, and red highlighted text if calls do not succeed.